jazmin10/Bamazon/README.md

     * View Products for Sale
         - You will see the list of products
-        - You will be prompted to return to the main menu or terminate application

         ![bamazonViewProducts](images/bamazonManager2.png)

+        - You will then be prompted to return to the main menu or terminate application

     * View Low Inventory
         - You will see the list of products with stock of less than 5 units
-        - You will be prompted to return to the main menu or terminate application

         ![bamazonLowStock](images/bamazonManager3.png)

+        - You will then be prompted to return to the main menu or terminate application

     * Add to Inventory
         - You will see the list of products for your convenience.
 Listed as ID#) ITEM | QUANTITY(#)